jhoffman5/student_accessible_files/csc1820/p5/README.md

 # Problems iterating over the vector of rockets

 Your main loop will iterate over the existing rockets.
 But, more rockets may be added while you're doing this (because of age-related triggering).
 You must not iterate over the new rockets.
+This is the reason for the vector of Rocket pointers being passed around.
+New particles are appended to the ```Fleet``` vector of Rocket pointers **after** you've completed iterating over that vector.

 Also, when you cull the rocket vector of aged-out rockets by calling erase you must do so carefully lest you lose your place in the vector.

-Next find some specific hints.

-## Triggering

-A rocket that gets triggered causes more rockets to be added to the vector of rockets.
-This could be a problem.
-There are a number of ways to solve this.
-For example, you can iterate over a copy of the rocket vector safely since it would contain pointers to the real rockets.
-Or, you could store how many rockets are in the vector before you start your loop and loop only that many times.
-This is safe because the new rockets caused by triggers are after all the original rockets (assuming you are using ```push_back()```.
-There are other ways to solve the problem of iterating over a growing vector so that you are not including the newly birthed rockets.

-## Culling the vector of rockets

-Rockets age after each call to ```Step()```.
-All of your rockets must ```Step()``` for one call to the curses function ```refresh()```.
-After this, you must loop through the vector of rockets culling the ones that have reached ```age_limit```.
-Erasing from a container that you are also iterating over can be tricky.
-Be careful lest you experience a "random crash."
-A hint you should take seriously is to look at the *return value* of ```erase()``` in ```vector```.
+A very specific hint is to use ```iterators``` and the return value of ```erase()```.

+# Suggestion

+Delay writing and testing any derived classes until your Rocket class is working perfectly.

+Then write one derived class, not all of them.
+The birthing code can be modified later to handle choosing from all of them later.
+Until all your subclasses are tested, just launch only one type of rocket (the one you're testing).

 # Partnership rules